livekit/egress/README.md

   json: true
 template_base: can be used to host custom templates (default https://egress-composite.livekit.io)
 insecure: can be used to connect to an insecure websocket (default false)
-local_directory: base path where to store media files before they get uploaded to blob storage.
-This does not affect the storage path if no upload location is given.
 cpu_cost: # optionally override cpu cost estimation, used when accepting or denying requests
   room_composite_cpu_cost: 3.0
   web_cpu_cost: 3.0